protontypes/open-sustainable-technology/README.md

 - [EV Fleet Simulator](https://gitlab.com/eputs/ev-fleet-sim) - Predict the energy usage of a fleet of electric vehicles.
 - [motulator](https://github.com/aalto-electric-drives/motulator) - Simulation models for an induction motor, a synchronous reluctance motor, and a permanent-magnet synchronous motor.
 - [ALTRIOS](https://github.com/NREL/altrios) - Fully integrated, open-source software tool to evaluate strategies for deploying advanced locomotive technologies and associated infrastructure for cost-effective decarbonization.
+- [lowtrip](https://github.com/XavB64/lowtrip) - A web app to compute travel CO2eq for different means of transport worldwide.

 ### Production and Industry